bowman2001/perplexdoc/content/doc/basic/link/index.md

 The link render hook of this theme checks the existence of internal links and link fragments that reference automatically generated heading identifiers.

 {{< mnote up=8 >}}
-The link hook is based on Joe Mooring’s implementation which you can find in his excellent [article on Veriphor](https://www.veriphor.com/articles/link-and-image-render-hooks/) about link and image render hooks.
+The link hook is based on {=Joe Mooring’s implementation} which you can find in his excellent [article on Veriphor](https://www.veriphor.com/articles/link-and-image-render-hooks/) about link and image render hooks.
 {{< /mnote >}}

-Its default configuration throws a warning if a page can’t be found and leaves the link empty.
-Fragments are by default rendered as they come --- even when they can’t be found by the hook.
-They are checked, but the result is not reported by default.
+Its default configuration throws a warning if a page can’t be found, but does not complain about missing fragments.
+Both --- pages and fragments --- are always rendered as they come if an error doesn’t stop the build.

 ```yaml
 render_hooks: